hhabakuk/meet_data/README.md

 1. Fork this repository
 2. Create a local clone
-3. Run the code below in your Terminal to set up you database
+3. Run the code below in your Terminal to set up your database

   ```
   rake db:create